Planning with SiMBA: Motion Planning under Uncertainty for Temporal Goals using Simplified Belief Guides: Belief Space Planning with Simplified Belief Approximations

+The sampling bias technique is as follows.
+Given a starting radius $d$ which is incrementally increased, samples are chosen within $d$ radius of $\xi^{q_i}_{\tilde{X}}$ with probability $pr$, and uniformly in the belief space with probability $1-pr$.
+Biasing sampling in this way allows the belief search tree to bias growth towards promising parts of the belief space found by the \sbd layer while still allowing exploration.

-At each iteration, the two layers, \sbd guide and belief search, are given a user-defined time bound to extend the belief tree.
+At each iteration, both \sbd guide and belief search layers are given a user-defined time bound to extend the belief tree.
 The intuition is to continually feedback feasibility information from the tree search layers to the task planning layer.
 Weights on $\automaton$ are updated based on \eqref{eq:automatonweights} and the algorithm continues to the next iteration.